geocar/dash/README.md

 * Multiple overlapping `target` wildcards
 * Formats `svg`, `html` (with automatic `refresh` in seconds), and `json`

+If your metrics are named sensibly (i.e. dotted) then Grafana can discover metrics automatically.

 #d.c

 [d.c](d.c) supports a synchronous mode which works like a faster `.z.ph` and an asynchronous mode